Living on Campus

 Your Daily Life

-As it was in the fall semester, in the residence halls your roommates are considered your family unit, therefore masks and physical distancing guidelines are not required.
+As it was in the fall semester, in the residence halls your roommates are considered your family unit.
+Therefore masks and physical distancing guidelines are not required.
 However, when moving about to common spaces (bathrooms, lounge areas, etc.), you will be expected to follow all health and safety guidelines.
 Other elements of your life on campus during the COVID-19 pandemic include:

 Daily Health Checks